Yudistir4/tank-battle-threejs/README.md

 ### 1. **3D Tank Control**

-- Kontrol realistis dengan mekanik fisika dinamis.
+- Realistic controls with dynamic physics mechanics.
-- Menggunakan keyboard dan mouse untuk navigasi dan menembak.
+- Use keyboard and mouse for navigation and shooting.

 ### 2. **Multiplayer Support**

-- Bermain bersama hingga 4 pemain secara real-time.
+- Play with up to 4 players in real time.
-- Didukung oleh **Playroomkit** untuk sinkronisasi multiplayer.
+- Powered by **Playroomkit** for multiplayer synchronization.
-- Minimal 2 pemain diperlukan untuk gameplay kompetitif.
+- A minimum of 2 players is required for competitive gameplay.

 ### 3. **Kill-Death Ranking System**

-- **Game log** mencatat jumlah kill dan death setiap pemain.
+- **Game log** tracks the number of kills and deaths for each player.
-- Leaderboard diupdate secara real-time berdasarkan rasio kill-death.
+- The leaderboard updates in real time based on the kill-death ratio.

 ### 4. **Custom Map Design**

-- Map dirancang menggunakan **Blender**.
+- Maps are designed using **Blender**.
-- Menggunakan aset berkualitas tinggi dari:
+- Utilizes high-quality assets from:
   - [**Animated Tanks Pack**](https://quaternius.com/packs/animatedtanks.html)
   - [**Simple Nature Pack**](https://quaternius.com/packs/simplenature.html)

 ### 5. **Immersive Game Mechanics**

-- Mekanik menembak dengan lintasan peluru realistis.
+- Shooting mechanics with realistic bullet trajectories.
-- Sistem skor terintegrasi dengan countdown timer.
+- Integrated scoring system with a countdown timer.
-- Efek visual seperti ledakan dan pasca-pemrosesan untuk tank yang hancur.
+- Visual effects like explosions and post-processing for destroyed tanks.

 ### 6. **Responsive UI**

-- Antarmuka ramah pengguna dengan petunjuk di dalam game.
+- User-friendly interface with in-game instructions.
-- Menampilkan countdown, skor, dan leaderboard.
+- Displays countdown, scores, and leaderboard.
-- **Catatan:** Beberapa elemen UI belum sepenuhnya responsif, terutama di perangkat dengan layar kecil.
+- **Note:** Some UI elements are not fully responsive, especially on smaller screens.

 ---